abeaucha/ClusteringAutism/README.md

 # Installation

+Currently, this project can only be installed on ARM64 Apple Silicon computers.

 ## Pre-requisite: conda

 This project requires a conda distribution for environment and package management.
 A minimal installation of conda can be obtained via [Miniforge](https://github.com/conda-forge/miniforge).